nanmozhi-25/nutrizen-ai/README.md

 into a single, cohesive experience — with a polished UI, dark mode, sound feedback, and browser notifications.

-Built as a full-stack AI-powered web application, component architecture, state management, data persistence, responsive design, and UI/UX polish.**
+Built as a full-stack AI-powered web application to demonstrate practical skills in React, Node.js, Express.js, MongoDB Atlas, responsive UI design, state management, REST APIs, and modern web development.**

 <br/>